mervick/yii2-under-construction/README.md

             'allowedIPs' => ['127.0.0.1', '::1'],
             // change this to your namespace, if you want use your own controller 'controllerNamespace' => 'mervick\underconstruction\controllers',
+            // if you want use your views
+            'viewPath' => '@alias/to/viewPath',
             // default layout
             'layout' => 'main',
             // if you want redirect to external website, default is null